callicles/callicles.github.io/_posts/2016-03-17-parallele-prefix-and-pizzas.md

 ---
+layout: post
+title:  "Parallel Prefix explained with pizzas"
+date:   2016-03-17 11:10:00
+categories: "Computer-Science"
 published: true
 ---

-## Parallel Prefix explained with pizzas

 Parallel prefix is a concept of the parallel and distributed computing world but can be seen, like most computer science concepts, as a real world process.
 To explain it, let's go through an illustrated story.

 ### The Pizza Story